BostonDSA/socialismbot/README.md

 Terraform configuration for a Socialist Slackbot's back end.

+This repo is configured to [deploy automatically](./.travis.yml) on tagged releases.

 ## Architecture

 The archetecture for the Slackbot API is fairly straightforward.
 All requests are routed asynchronously to to SNS.
 By convention, payloads are routed to topics corresponding to the specific event: